mdyd-dev/posify/README.md

 ## Case sensitive paths

 All paths are lowercased to guarantee compatibility.
-Some webpages were using methods incompatible with *nix systems.
+Some webpages were using methods incompatible with mac OS.

 So path `https://example.com/IMAGES/bg.jpg` will become a file `app/assets/images/bg.jpg`

-Some pages have both: `Images/bg.jpg` and `images/avatar.jpg` on the same page, but because `Images` and `images` directories cannot coexist in the same place on *nix systems, it caused some assets to be in the wrong place.
+Some pages have both: `Images/bg.jpg` and `images/avatar.jpg` on the same page, but because `Images` and `images` directories cannot coexist in the same place on mac OS, it caused some assets to be in the wrong place.

 <!-- toc -->
 * [Commands](#commands)